Skip to content

 Higher inquiry-to-meeting conversion

-Multiple intake channels, inconsistent detail, and messy Salesforce records were slowing follow-through until the intake path was cleaned up.
+Multiple intake channels, inconsistent detail, and messy Salesforce records were slowing follow-through until a senior Salesforce resource re-cut the intake path.

 Call routing + scheduling